sudarshanmg/procedural/README.md

 ### **2. Angle Constraint**

-To prevent sharp turns, we limit the angle \(\theta\) between two consecutive segments.
+To prevent sharp turns, we limit the angle $\theta$ between two consecutive segments.

 Given vectors **A** and **B**: